 Early in the 2000s, private office workers found that their side and back computer-placing furniture made it hard to show the contents of a computer screen to guests or co-workers.

 Manufacturers have responded to this issue by creating “forward facing” desks where computer monitors are placed on the front of the “U-shape” workstation.

 This forward computer monitor placement promotes a clearer sight-line to greet colleagues and allows for common viewing of information displayed on a screen.

-Replacement of bulky CRT monitors with flat panel LCDs freed up significant room on desktops.
+CRT monitors with flat panel LCDs freed up significant room on desktops.

 However, the size of displays often increased to accommodate multiple on-screen windows, to display more and more information simultaneously.

 The lighter weight and slimmer profile of the new displays allowed them to be mounted on flexible arms,